stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 ii.
 Groups
 ----------

 The Group resource can either be imagined as a container for Accounts, or as a label applied to them.
-Groups can be used in a variety of ways, including organizing people by geographic location, or by the their role within a company.
+Groups can be used in a variety of ways, including organizing people by geographic location, or by their role within a company.

 For more detailed information about the Group resource, please see the :ref:`ref-group` section of the Reference chapter.